← Back to About us

 PAI Statement

-At the enterprise level, Fondsfinans Kapitalforvaltning AS has chosen not to take into account or report negative effects of investment decisions on sustainability factors (which the EU has defined as Principle Adverse Impact (PAI) indicators).
-Data availability is a major challenge as many companies in the investment universe of our equity and fixed income funds do not report sufficient data that we can use as a basis for PAI assessments across our funds.
-If we have sufficient PAI data for the companies in some of our funds, this information may be included in investment decisions, and we will consider reporting PAI indicators at fund level.
-We will reassess annually (by 31 June) whether it is practicable to take into account and report enterprise-level PAI indicators.
+At the enterprise level, Fondsfinans Kapitalforvaltning AS has currently chosen not to consider or report the adverse impacts of investment decisions on sustainability factors (defined as Principle Adverse Impact (PAI) indicators by EU).
+Data availability poses a significant challenge, as many companies within the investment universe of our equity and fixed income funds do not provide sufficient data for us to base PAI assessments across our funds.
+If we have enough PAI data for the companies within some of our funds, this information may be incorporated into investment decisions, and we will consider reporting PAI indicators at the fund level.
+We will conduct a new assessment annually (by June 30) to determine whether it is practical to consider and report PAI indicators at the enterprise level.

 Remuneration schemes in Fondsfinans Kapitalforvaltning AS